getcarina/getcarina.com/_tutorials/001-containers-101.md

 After you run this command, you will be in your new container.
-You can perform the following actions while you are inside the container to become familiary with running commands inside a containerized environment:
+You can perform the following actions while you are inside the container to become familiarity with running commands inside a containerized environment:

  * `uname -a` returns certain system information.
 The appended `-a` prints all information.
  * `hostname` displays the host name.